 Recycling is more complex than one might think.
 I’ve always known the basics: that you should recycle glass, aluminum cans and paper.
 But what I didn’t realize that many more items are accepted and that there are certain restrictions on certain items (i.e. plastic products, which are numbered with a resin identification code).
-On the CRC and City of Chicago’s websites hundreds of items are listed in the Chicago Recycling Guide: A to Z. For items that are not accepted by the city, the A to Z guide lists alternative places to drop those items off (for example, Goodwill for appliances or Best Buy for cell phones).
+On the CRC and City of Chicago’s websites hundreds of items are listed.
+For items that are not accepted by the city, the A to Z guide lists alternative places to drop those items off (for example, Goodwill for appliances or Best Buy for cell phones).

 Blue Cart Recycling

 Whether or not you get blue cart service is determined by the type of building you are in.
 The city provides recycling to single-family homes, 2-flat, 3-flat or 4-flat buildings.
-Multi-unit buildings in Chicago are required to provide you with recycling, and they may have different rules about what they can and cannot accept.
+Multi-unit buildings in Chicago are required to provide you with recycling, and they may have different rules about what they can and cannot accept depending on whether they are large or small.
 Many commercial and retail buildings are required to recycle, too.
 But if you don’t have blue bin recycling, you can still recycle at City of Chicago Drop-off Center Locations.

 Things You Can and Can’t Recycle

-When scouring the internet I found a list of all materials that are accepted which can be found in the Chicago Recycling Guide: A to Z. There are a few no-brainers in there, but there were a few interesting and important things I found out that Chicago accepts and doesn’t accept.
+When scouring the internet I found a list of all materials that are accepted.
+There are a few no-brainers in there, but there were a few interesting and important things I found out that Chicago accepts and doesn’t accept.

 Things you CAN recycle in blue bins